JosiahParry/rsc-gsheets/README.md

 ================

-This repository contains an example of an R Markdown document that reads from googlesheets and it deployed to RStudio Connect.
+This repository contains an example of an R Markdown document that reads from googlesheets and is deployed to RStudio Connect.
 Deploying content that interacts with a Google API can be a rather cumbersome process.
 Google authorization is usually done interactively via the [gargle](https://gargle.r-lib.org/) package.
 However, when you need to deploy to a headless machine this isn’t feasible.

-This example illustrates using an deploying an R Markdown document which uses data from googlesheets.
-The data in the Rmd is accessed from a private googlesheets.
-Then it is deployed and scheduled on RStudio Connect.
+This example illustrates deploying an R Markdown document which uses data from googlesheets.
+The data in the Rmd is accessed from a private googlesheet which is then deployed and scheduled on [RStudio Connect](https://rstudio.com/products/connect/).
 This process is outline in great detail [here](https://gargle.r-lib.org/articles/non-interactive-auth.html#sidebar-1-deployment).

 ## Authenticating